Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="set-category-hidden"></a>
 ### setCategoryHidden

 This function allows you to show or hide categories.
-Simply pass the name or ID of a category as the first parameter and `true` or `false` as the second parameter.
+Simply pass the name or ID of a category as the first argument and `true` or `false` as the second argument.

 ```js
 setCategoryHidden('My Category', true);